What

 The Chiling Falls are probably the most beautiful waterfalls of Selangor.
 They can be reached after an adventurous trek along the river, which has to be crossed many times.
 To reach the trail head, you take the road from Kuala Kubu Baru to the Gap.
 After passing the Selangor Dam, you cross the bridge on the Chiling river.
 Just after this bridge you can park you car.
 Follow the road for about 100 meter, the trail head is clearly indicated.
 Soon you will arrive an open field beside the river, with some buildings and a campsite, maintained by the Fisheries department.

-Although there is a well-marked trail leading you to the top, it takes a fair amount of strength to get there because of the arduous vertical trek involved.
+there is a well-marked trail leading you to the top, it takes a fair

 The Jerangkang Falls can be reached from the KL-Kuantan road.
 About 30 km after passing Maran, turn left at a signboard 'Hutan Lipur Jerangkang'.